epfl-systemf/Warblre/README.md

 └── test262
 ```

+In this file, we detail this architecture below.
+A description of the executables implemented in this repository can also be found in [`doc/Executables.md`](doc/Executables.md); each section includes a tag indicating which engine it targets.

 ## Mechanization

 Contains the Coq code mechanizing the subset of the ECMAScript specification which describes regexes and their semantics.